Starfish-develop/Starfish/README.md

 We may be able to update/downdate the Cholesky factorization to save time, especially if we know how the parameters of the covariance function changed.
 2nd-order optimization.

-What is a shame is that the Julia code so nicely wraps SuiteSparse already, and would be easy to extend.
-I just don't see the functionality yet.
-Plus, since we are trying to use SuiteSparse anyway, maybe it makes more sense to access it directly?

 I also think it makes the most sense to try to do this with the Python-C API first.
 There really aren't many functions that need to be wrapped.
 It looks like numpy support with C-Api can be a bitch, although this is probably fairly well documented.
 It may also be smart to try this with Cython, since it seems like a smart thing to use, and has good support for transferring numpy arrays.

-The problem is that the evaluate() call is now becoming expensive.
-In particular, it's probably the spsolve call that's slow.

-* "linearize" the covariance matrix by essentially forcing the off-diagonal terms to be Toeplitz This might have problems when we eventually want to mask out bad regions, like H alpha
+* option to "linearize" the covariance matrix by essentially forcing the off-diagonal terms to be Toeplitz This might have problems when we eventually want to mask out bad regions, like H alpha

-* Julia implementation of Cholfact, np.diags(), etc... might be significantly faster than Python.
+* Julia implementation of Cholfact, np.diags(), etc... is be significantly faster than Python.
-* To test this, I would need a method to implement the k_3_2/hanning kernel
-* IJulia notebooks seem to be giving me a problem.
-Also, there isn't really a satisfying way to wrap Julia code in python yet, unless I wrapped it in C, then wrapped that in Python.
+* there isn't really a satisfying way to wrap Julia code in python yet, unless I wrapped it in C, then wrapped that in Python.

 The Julia solution, using Cholesky decomposition, is actually rather satisfying.
 For l=5, something that would take python about 5 seconds to compute, this only takes 0.8.
 This also means that we would be able to store the facorized object, and then compute terms later.